 1. We didn’t understand independent sales agents in our last business

-Simply put, at that time we didn’t have a clue what a self-employed sales agent was or why they were willing to work without a wage.
+Simply put, at that time we didn’t have a clue what a self-employed sales agent was or why they were willing to work without a regular salary.
 The realisation that there were people out there who would work for 'free’ excited us to no end.
 Was it possible that we could we actually build a sales force for our company without having to pay for it!?

 What quickly became apparent and was further ingrained over the years is that there is still a fundamental lack of understanding on the part of companies looking to outsource their sales requirements, and we were no different.
-Stereotypes of cheap or free labour are still widespread, and there are many companies still unsure whether there is even such a thing as a top performing self employed sales rep. I mean, why on earth would a successful sales agent not be able to find employment and command a large basic wage, right?
+Stereotypes of cheap or free labour are still widespread, and there are many companies still unsure whether there is even such a thing as a top performing B2B self-employed sales rep. I mean, why on earth would a successful sales agent not be able to find employment and command a large basic wage, right?
 And are they really so desperate for work that they are willing to work for free?